IBM/cloud-functions-workshops/prereqs/signup.md

 ## Verify Default Region

 {% hint style="warning" %}
-🚨 **Please follow this instructions** _
+**Please follow these instructions** _
 We know it looks boring but trust us!
 People often skim this part and then complain they can't login into the CLI.
-These instructions will save you all that inevitable confusion..._🚨
+These instructions will save you all that inevitable confusion..._
 {% endhint %}

 Follow these instructions to check which default region your lite account has been assigned.